A Culture of Respect

 This industry is composed of individuals with different motivations and different uses of the airplane, but there is something that unites us.
 There is an overarching idea of respect that connects each member of the aviation world.

 As a new, inexperienced pilot, I remember looking at the skies as a mysterious and hostile place.
-As I continue to gain experience and hours, I learn how to how to go with the grain of the heavens rather than against it.
+As I continue to gain experience and hours, I learn how to go with the grain of the heavens rather than against it.

 Adopting Safety Culture Becomes Way of Life